roehlerw/code-challenge-plugin/README.md

 > The contract includes fields where you can place the inferred type of properties, and field for indicating that
 > a record does not conform to the inferred schema.
 Consider population of these fields extra credit - it may be very
 > difficult (or impossible) to accurately infer the correct values, but we will be impressed if you can.

+### Workflow

+If you want to attempt this challenge, fork this repo, push your solution, then send a pull request for us to review.
+Looking at other people's pull requests before you've completed your own solution is rude.